jcortesg/eleva-cesa/blueprint.md

 - **Donation Tracking**: Each donation is assigned a unique reference for tracking purposes.
 - **Donation Result Display**: Users are redirected to a result page after making a donation, which displays the status of their donation.
 - **Terms and Conditions**: A modal window displays the terms and conditions that users must accept before making a donation.
+- **Automated Thank You Emails**: Upon a successful donation, an automated thank you email is sent to the donor.

 ## Current Plan